Salsa Hoja Santa Chipotle

 The salsa is not overly spicy, but provides enough of a spark from the chiles de árbol to keep you humble.
 Chipotle chiles (dried version of jalapeños) are known for their smoky taste, but I wanted to increase that flavor by roasting them over the comal and then soaking them in water for 20 minutes.
 Don’t discard the chipotle water, as that also becomes an essential ingredient in the dish to keep the salsa from becoming too chunky and provide additional flavor.

 Those flavors go great with the herbs of Mexican Oregano and Hoja Santa.
 If you are not familiar with Hoja Santa, its Spanish for “Sacred Leaf” and also known as Mexican Pepperleaf.
 It is native to Mexico and South America, but can be found at your local carniceria.
-Here in Tucson I was able to find it at El Herradero in the Flowing Wells neighborhood as well as Wild West Carniceria on River and 1st Ave.
+Here in Tucson I was able to find it at El Herradero in the Flowing Wells neighborhood as well as Wild West Carniceria on River and 1st Ave and El Super.
 If you want more information on Hoja Santa, I highly recommend reading this article by The Spruce Eats.

 INGREDIENTS